Size of the Problem – Strategies When Everything is a Big Deal

 • You forgot to turn in your book report and think: “Now I’m going to fail.
 My teacher isn’t going to let me turn it in late.”

-• You get in a fight with you friend and think: “I’m not talking to him again.
-That’s it!”
+• You fight with your friend and think: "I'm not talking to him again.
+That's it!"

-• Your bike got a flat tire and you think: “I probably ran over something sharp because I never pay attention.
-My mom should just take away my bike.”
+• Your bike got a flat tire, and you think: "I probably ran over something sharp because I never pay attention.
+My mom should take away my bike."

 • You finished your art project and think: “It's embarrassing.
 It’s not as good as Simone’s.
 Hers are always the best.”